 The logistic chain is thus completely redesigned.

 Around 200 000 to 400 000 tons/year of grain coming from North Africa (Egypt, Tunisia) must be provided to feed the one million people of the city.
-Other goods must be added to this (olive oil, wine, garun, etc.).
-The total traffic can be estimated at 500 000 tons/year.
+Other goods must be added to this (olive oil, wine, garum, etc.).
+The total traffic can be estimated at 500 000 tons/year, as a minimum.

 These ships sail mainly (and not ‘only’) during the good season (early April to the end of October) using the “summer winds” from NW that blow on the Eastern Mediterranean in July-August and allowing a fast trip from Rome to Alexandria (one or two weeks, but one or two months on the trip back to Rome).
 A concentration of ships arriving at Portus may thus be expected before and after July-August, e.g. in June and in October.